 6. Time Your Exercise Appropriately

 Regular exercise improves sleep quality.
-Studies show that people who exercise regularly fall asleep faster and experience deeper sleep than sedentary people.
+People who exercise regularly fall asleep faster and sleep more deeply than people who don’t move much.

 But doing intense exercise right before bed can backfire.
 It raises your body temperature, makes you more alert, and gets your nervous system going, which can make it harder to fall asleep.